mendix/docs/content/appstore/modules/native-mobile-resources.md

 />

 {{% alert type="info" %}}
-Native Mobile Resources releases v3.1.3 and above will indicate their version inside *themesource/nativemobileresources/.version* located in the project directory.
-Versions below v3.1.3 included a constant in the module indicating version.
+Native Mobile Resources v3.1.4 and above will indicate their version inside *themesource/nativemobileresources/.version* located in the project directory.
+Versions v3.1.3 and below included a constant in the module indicating version.
 {{% /alert %}}

 ## 2 Native Widgets